Western North Carolina Baptist Home in Asheville, NC

 • pro The staff at Riverbend are attentive and friendly, and the care is phenomenal.

-• pro The Baptist Home employees are dedicated and experienced, with staff who go above and beyond for residents.
+• pro The Baptist Home employees are dedicated and experienced, with a passion for caring for those who cannot care for themselves.

 Cons

-• pro There were reports of mistreatment and discrimination toward residents with cognitive deficits.
+• pro There are reports of mistreatment and discrimination toward residents, with concerns about empathy and training.

 Review